LAST UPDATED 25 FEBRUARY 2020

 - Scenes created with a crystal ball often have a more artistic feel.

 - The ball creates a natural frame for your photo.

 - The effect of refraction occurs when light passes through an object of denser mass.
 This bends the light as it passes through the object of denser mass.

 - This effect is obvious when you place a pencil inside a water glass.
 You’ll notice that the pencil is distorted and larger in the area that is in the water.
 That’s because of refraction.

-- Now fill a wine glass with water, and you’ll see something special inside.
+- Now fill a wine glass with water, and you’ll see something like shrimp snow special inside.
 The image is inverted within the wine glass.
 This is the effect you’re going to use with a crystal ball.